 Federal Law Control The Issue of Search Warrants

-There are several crimes that have a 10 year statute of limitations period or by the victim’s 21st birthday – whichever is later.
+Several crimes have a 10-year statute of limitations period or by the victim’s 21st birthday – whichever is later.
 These crimes are almost all sexual in nature.
-However, there is no limitation period of the offender is unidentified and DNA evidence ultimately identifies the person.
+However, there is no limitation period if the offender is unidentified, and DNA evidence ultimately identifies the person.
 After identification, the prosecutor has 10 years or by the alleged victim’s 21st birthday – whichever is later to charge the offender.

 There is also a 10-year statute of limitations on kidnapping, extortion, assault with intent to murder, attempted murder, conspiracy to commit murder, and first degree home invasion.

-There are also some situations that may toll the running of the statute of limitations period.
-This would allow bringing of criminal charges after the “technical” date the statutory period expired.
+Some situations may toll the running of the statute of limitations period.
+Tolling extends the time for the government to bring criminal charges after the “technical” date the statutory period expired.
 For example, if the suspect leaves the State of Michigan, the time period is temporarily stopped until he or she returns.

 Experienced Criminal Defense Attorneys in Michigan

-If you, or a loved one, are facing a criminal charge that may have been brought after the expiration of the statute of limitations, you need expert legal help to protect you and assert any, and all, defenses that are available to you.
+If you, or a loved one, are facing allegations of a criminal act that occurred years ago, the statute of limitations might be a viable defense for you.
+To succeed with a sophisticated defense, such as the statute of limitations, you need expert legal help to protect you and assert any, and all, defenses that are available to you.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. appear in state and federal court every day and have decades of experience in representing people charged with crimes.
 We would be happy to answer any questions you have.
-Please contact us at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will contact you.